 7. Diligen, best for customizable due diligence workflows

 The platform generates contract summaries in Word or Excel format, which fits naturally into the due diligence reporting workflows that corporate lawyers already use.
 Filtering capabilities let you manage and sort contracts by parties, dates, provision types, and other criteria across large deal rooms.
+Note that Diligen has seen relatively little public product development in recent years compared to the better-funded tools on this list.

 Key features

-- 200+ pre-trained provision models across M&A, lease review, tax, finance, and confidentiality
+- 250+ pre-trained provision models across M&A, lease review, tax, finance, and confidentiality

 - Auto-summarization generating contract summaries in Word or Excel